V4Fire/Core/src/core/request/README.md

 #### [cacheMethods = `['GET']`]

-A list of request methods that supports caching.
+A list of request methods that support caching.

 ```js
 import request from 'core/request';